signmotion/datapipe/README.md

 ## TODO

-- More needed for projects data pipes.
+- More needed data pipes.